1. Make a DIY Robot!

 Split Robot into Micro-Goals

 ARC makes it very easy to start programming when learning how to make a robot.
 Before we dive into ARC programming, consider the tasks for your robot.
-The feature goals should be split into smaller tasks like any enormous task.
+The feature goals should be split into smaller tasks, like an enormous task.
 For example, let's take the task list of making a peanut butter sandwich, for example...

 - Know where the peanut butter jar is